-Even in a patient with low tumor burden the cancer can trigger processes that both can lead to immune-suppression and induction of cancer cachexia, which will ultimately lead to death if the symptoms cannot be reversed.
+Even in a patient with low tumor burden, cancer can trigger processes that both can lead to immune-suppression and induction of cancer cachexia, which will ultimately lead to death if the symptoms cannot be reversed.

-In our approach our novel chemical entities (NCE) can affect both these processes by prevent over activation of underlying signaling pathways.
-The NCE are modeled based on existing pharmaceuticals that are well tolerable and easy to produce, thereby offering a cost effective therapeutic compound.
+In our approach, our novel chemical entities (NCE) can affect both these processes by preventing over activation of underlying signaling pathways.
+The NCE are modeled based on existing pharmaceuticals that are well tolerable and easy to produce, thereby offering a cost-effective therapeutic compound.

 Treatments targeting the immune system, promoting the patient’s own healing capacity, are often considered the future of cancer treatment.